facebookresearch/fairseq/docs/tutorial_simple_lstm.rst

   | epoch 052 | valid on 'valid' subset | valid_loss 4.74989 | valid_ppl 26.91 | num_updates 20852 | best 4.74954

 The model files should appear in the :file:`checkpoints/` directory.
-While this model architecture is not very good, we can use the :ref:`generate.py` script to generate translations and compute our BLEU score over the test set:
+While this model architecture is not very good, we can use the :ref:`fairseq-generate` script to generate translations and compute our BLEU score over the test set:

 .. code-block:: console

-  > python generate.py data-bin/iwslt14.tokenized.de-en \
+  > fairseq-generate data-bin/iwslt14.tokenized.de-en \
     --path checkpoints/checkpoint_best.pt \
     --beam 5 \
     --remove-bpe